-"on" position, its tip is illuminated.
-This alerts you that the associated accessory should be functioning and also reminds you to turn it off during boat shutdown.
-When the "NAV" light switch is in the "on" position, the labels for the switches will be illuminated.
+"on" position, the labels for the switches will be illuminated.
 To the right of the steering wheel you have your two trim tab switches.
-The boat also comes standard with a compass mounted on top of the console.
+The boat also comes standard with a compass mounted on top of the console digital readout of the speed, an hour meter, trip meter and clock.
+For more information on the specifics of your Yamaha gauges, see your Yamaha owner's manual.